marwahaha/learnpython/pages/community.md

 ### py4science
 The py4science mailing list is still functional.
 [Subscribe here!](https://calmail.berkeley.edu/manage/list/listinfo/py4science@lists.berkeley.edu) This is a general campus discussion list for Python.

-### Data Science resource mapping
+### Data Science Resource List
-[This is a listing of data science groups](http://marwahaha.github.io/datamap/) at UC Berkeley, where you can get help.
+[This is a listing of data science groups](http://marwahaha.github.io/datamap/support) at UC Berkeley, where you can get help.

 ### Old
 Other groups have been active in the past.